Security, Safety & Justice (LD)

 - LDE1070 Researching CSM

-The start of the minor consists of a three day seminar in the first week of September.
+The start of the minor consists of a three day seminar in the beginning of the first semester.
 Students attend guest lectures which are provided by security professionals, and all lecturers present their courses.

 The SSJ minor courses will take place at Campus The Hague and Delft University of Technology, in different locations.
 Courses at the same location will be scheduled on the same day whenever possible.
 Attendance is mandatory for all lectures.
 One lecture per course may be skipped without consequences.